 The purpose of this review is to help policymakers and clinicians make informed choices about the use of SSRIs and newer antidepressants.
 Given the prominent role of drug therapy in psychiatric disease and the prevalent use of these drugs, our goal is to summarize comparative data on the efficacy, tolerability, and safety of newer antidepressants.
-This review will focus on newer antidepressant agents: citalopram, escitalopram, fluoxetine, fluvoxamine, paroxetine, sertraline, mirtazapine, venlafaxine, bupropion, and nefazodone.
-We will examine the role of these agents in treating patients with conditions in diagnostic categories classified by the Diagnostic and Statistical Manual of Mental Disorders (DSM); these include depressive disorders (major depressive disorder [MDD] and dysthymic disorder), bipolar disorder (specifically bipolar I disorder, which is the classic manic-depressive disease), generalized anxiety disorder (GAD), obsessive-compulsive disorder (OCD), panic disorder, post-traumatic stress disorder (PTSD), social anxiety disorder, and adjustment disorders (mixed anxiety, depressed mood subtype, and others).
+This review will focus on newer antidepressant agents: citalopram, escitalopram, fluoxetine, fluvoxamine, paroxetine, sertraline, mirtazapine, duloxetine, venlafaxine, bupropion, and nefazodone.
+We will examine the role of these agents in treating patients with conditions in diagnostic categories classified by the Diagnostic and Statistical Manual of Mental Disorders (DSM); these include depressive disorders (major depressive disorder [MDD] and dysthymic disorder), generalized anxiety disorder (GAD), obsessive-compulsive disorder (OCD), panic disorder, post-traumatic stress disorder (PTSD), and social anxiety disorder.
 We focus this review on these disorders in adult outpatient populations.